 Methane pollution from the oil and gas industry

-Methane pollution comes from a number of different sources, some natural and some human-caused.
+Methane is a greenhouse gas that comes from a number of different sources, some natural and some human-caused.

 Oil and gas drilling and hydraulic fracturing (“fracking”) operations are major sources of methane pollution, via leaks from damaged or improperly fitted equipment and intentionally vented gas.